PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-07 06:13:58
+Last updated: 2024-04-07 06:14:31
-Random Quote: That girl was just crying.
-She's so sad and defenseless... anyone have a condom? - Barney Stinson
+Random Quote: The only way Ralph would remember our anniversary is if there was a beer named "June 2nd". - Agatha Harkness